SRGSSR/srgnetwork-apple/docs/GETTING_STARTED.md

 [request resume];
 ```

 Other options can be added with the `|` bitwise OR operator.
+For example, you can use `SRGNetworkRequestBackgroundThreadCompletionEnabled`to have the completion block called on a background thread.

 Other request variants exist which can automatically parse the reponse data as a JSON dictionary or array, or as an object using an arbitrary parser.